General entry requirements

 Students who do not hold the required degree, but are registered for the final year of a programme leading to such a degree, may be accepted.

 An official document stating that you are likely to be awarded the degree by the start of the master's programme must be sent in with your application.
 The document must be issued through and certified by a representative of the Academic Registrar's Office, the Examinations Office or an equivalent office of your current university.
 Certification from other staff members will not be accepted.
-Then the degree certificate must be presented to Linköping University when you register for your studies.
+Then the degree certificate must be presented to Linköping University when you register for your studies (by 1 November).

 Proficiency in English